RayBenefield/transmutation/worklog.md

 # Work Log

+## #20

+Finally started doing some documentation on Transmutation.
+I've got the initial readme done and structure.
+I'm going to start working on Usage documentation next, starting with basic usage on the readme and then detailed operator usage on a separate document.
+Right now the focus is on polishing the package to make it as presentable as possible for my portfolio.
+Breakfast time!

 ## #19

 Started work on setting up a default case for the switch operator and that took